MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Update Spring Boot and Spring Cloud components to current versions

 All applications need to be updated to use supported versions of Spring Boot and Spring Cloud.
-See [Prepare a Java Spring app for deployment](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment#spring-boot-and-spring-cloud-versions) for a list of supported versions.
+For a list of supported versions, see [Prepare a Java Spring app for deployment](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment#spring-boot-and-spring-cloud-versions).

-For any applications using Spring Boot 1.x, follow the [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide) to update them to a the supported Spring Boot version.
+For any applications using Spring Boot 1.x, follow the [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide) to update them to a supported Spring Boot version.

 ### Remove explicit configuration server settings

 In the services being migrated, find any explicit assignments of Eureka settings and remove them.
-Such settings typically appear in `application.properties` or `application.yml` files:
+Such settings typically appear in *application.properties* or *application.yml* files:

 **`application.yml`**